Nine Most Affordable Electric Vehicles of 2022

 *Prices don’t include a $7,500 eligible federal tax credit

-Chevy Bolt Car and SUV (Starting at $31,995)
+Chevy Bolt Car and SUV (Starting at $32,495)

 Chevrolet Bolt | Image Courtesy of Chevrolet

-The 2022 Chevy Bolt is offered as a car (EV) or SUV (EUV), with prices starting at $31,995 for the EV 1LT.
+The 2022 Chevy Bolt is offered as a car (EV) or SUV (EUV), starting at $32,495 for the EV 1LT.
 Aside from the slight difference in range and acceleration, both versions are very similar.
 Each vehicle seats five and has the same cargo capacity.
-The SUV can tow a bit more, weighs in about 100 pounds heavier, and offers more premium features.
+The SUV can tow a bit more, weighs about 100 pounds heavier, and offers more premium features.
 The Chevy EVs are not eligible for the federal tax credit, but if you are on a budget, all options are available for under $40k, making it still one of the cheapest electric vehicles in 2022.

 TrimPrice StartingTypeRange0-60 mph

-Chevrolet Bolt EV 1LT$31,995Car2596.5 seconds
+Chevrolet Bolt EV 1LT$32,495Car2596.5 seconds

-Chevrolet Bolt EV 2LT$33,995Car2596.5 seconds
+Chevrolet Bolt EV 2LT$35,995Car2596.5 seconds

-Chevrolet Bolt EUV LT$35,195SUV2477 seconds
+Chevrolet Bolt EUV LT$34,495SUV2477 seconds

-Chevrolet Bolt EUV Premier$38,495SUV2477 seconds
+Chevrolet Bolt EUV Premier$38,995SUV2477 seconds

 Chevrolet EVs are not eligible for a federal tax credit